 Having the right name gives your target audience an indication of what your business does.
 A right name for your business goes above and beyond promotion and marketing—it's the very essence of the value you bring to the table.

-Factors to consider while choosing a Business Name
+Factors to Consider to come up with a Catchy Business Name Ideas

 - How would the world wide web see my company name?
 Is it web-friendly?